 Travel has gotten much easier since practically everyone has a computer in their back pocket these days.
-Here is a list of my top ten favorite phone apps/websites that help you save money or make life simpler.
+Here is a list of my top ten favorite phone apps and websites that help you save money or make life simpler.

-1. Kayak : We normally use this to find super-cheap flights, although it can be used for hotels and rental cars as well.
-Little known fact – if you go to the “more” tab, and click “explore” it will show you all of the cheapest flights all over the world!
+1. Kayak : Dennis and I normally use this to find super-cheap flights, although it can be used for hotels and rental cars as well.
+Little known fact: if you go to the “more” tab and click “explore,” it will show you all of the cheapest flights all over the world!
 (When I was looking at the site to explain this, I found a flight from my home in SC to Boston for $85… wow!)
-So basically, find one you can afford and just do it.
-As my husband Dennis says, “Find a good deal and buy the flights first, because then you have to make it happen.”
+So, basically, find one you can afford and just do it.
+As Dennis says, “Find a good deal and buy the flights first, because then you have to make it happen.”
 This app even has a packing list function, handy for we forgetful types.

-2. TripIt : Absolutely indispensable on our vacations, this app automatically syncs through other websites or confirmation emails when you rent cars, book flights, or reserve accommodations.
+2. TripIt : Absolutely indispensable, this app automatically syncs through other websites or confirmation emails when you rent cars, book flights, or reserve accommodations.
 Not only does it make a clear itinerary of where you are supposed to be and when, it also keeps a database of hotel addresses, hours, and phone numbers, with any other details you may want to remember.
+Highly recommended.

 3. Airbnb : I rave about this website and app.
-It is useful for finding accommodations in many situations.
-Basically it is a network of people who are willing to rent out their houses, pool houses, guest rooms, basements or couches for a really great rate.
-For us, when we are tired of camping, it is a comfortable retreat.
-When we stay in one place for a while, it is convenient to rent a whole home to have a kitchen and living room to spread out and cook for ourselves.
+It’s useful for finding accommodations in many situations.
+Basically Airbnb is a network of people who are willing to rent out their houses, pool houses, guest rooms, basements or couches for a really great rate.
+For me and Dennis, when we are tired of camping, it’s a comfortable retreat.
+It’s also convenient to rent a whole home because, with most listings, you have a kitchen and living room to spread out and cook for yourself should you feel so inclined.
 It is an opportunity to meet interesting people and get much better accommodations for your money than you would at a hotel.

 4. GoogleTranslate : If you are traveling anywhere a foreign language is common, this app is essential.
-Even if you believe you are fluent enough, download it anyway.
+I believe strongly in learning the native language, but even if you believe you’re fluent, download GoogleTranslate anyway.
 There will always be that awkward situation where you don’t know or cannot remember an essential word or phrase.
 Phrasebooks are, although useful, outdated.
-This option is faster and will say it for you if you cannot pronounce it.
+This option is faster and will even read the word or phrase aloud if you cannot pronounce it.

 5. Weather Channel : This is easily the most undervalued application.
-Even when you are at home, the weather can be responsible for a really bad day if you are not prepared.
-It is worse on vacation.
+Even when you are at home, the weather can be responsible for a really bad day if you’re not prepared.
+It’s worse on vacation.
 This app lets you check the forecast for various times in various places and is reliable.
-Other apps like WeatherBug will work for home, but you cannot beat the weather channel for travel predictions.
+Other apps like WeatherBug will work for home, but you cannot beat The Weather Channel for travel predictions.

-6. Pinterest : I have gotten addicted to the website www.pinterest.com, so it makes perfect sense to get the phone app as well.
-This virtual pin-board lets you organize and share your passions and inspiration.
+6. Pinterest : I’m so addicted to the website www.pinterest.com, so it makes perfect sense for me to have the phone app as well.
+This virtual pin-board allows you organize and share your passions and inspiration.
 When you find a website or photo that inspires you, this site/app allows you to “pin” them and categorize them to find them quickly, later.
 For me, this is great for keeping track of possible sights to see and photographic inspiration.
 (It is great for recipes, fashion, crafts and home ideas too).
 You also get to see what inspires your friends and family too, and re-pin those things if you like.

 **It’s still in an invite-only stage, so you’ll need a friend to get you in (just message me if you want)– or you can sign up for the waiting list, which should only take a few days.

-7. Road Ninja : Super for those interstate roadtrips- especially if you have sign-ADD like I do.
+7. Road Ninja : Road Ninja is super for those interstate roadtrips, especially if you have sign-ADD like I do.
 Never again will you miss the exit for the bathroom when you really have to go.
 Road Ninja will alert you to upcoming highway off-ramps involving food, bathrooms, gas, accommodations and other necessities.
-Also, if you are a Dunkin Doughnuts (or any other restaurant chain) addict like Dennis, you can program alerts for those specifically.
+Also, if you are a Dunkin Doughnuts (or any other restaurant chain) junkie like Dennis, you can program alerts for those specifically.

 9. LogMeIn (free-ish): This app allows you access to your computer from your iPhone.
 Obviously this is convenient for many reasons.
+For me, it’s more about the comfort than the actual need.
+If there was a bill that didn’t get paid, or something I needed to access immediately while I’m out on a mountain somewhere, I love that this app makes it possible for me to do it all.
 An annual fee of $39.99 gives you extra features if this is something you are crazy about, but the free version is a great deal.

 Other Noteworthy Paid Apps:

-Can I Park Here ($1.99) Well, I do not have the iPhone, but I would have this app if I did.
+Can I Park Here ($1.99) Well, I do not have the iPhone yet, but I would have this app if I did.
 Circling the blocks around our accommodations at 1:00am after a long day of travel seems to be a trend every time we visit New York.
-The signs are complicated and our visits normally end in a parking ticket one way or another.
+The signs are unpredictable and sometimes complicated, and our visits normally end in a parking ticket one way or another.
 This app, by simply taking a picture of the sign, tells you if you can park, and for how long.
-It even lets you know when you are out of time.
+It even gives you a little reminder when you’re out of time.